obniz/obniz/doc/messaging.md

     };
  }
 ```
-targets is destination. and "pressed" is message.
+obniz ids written in targets are the destinations. and "pressed" is message.

-10 obniz will handle this message on onmessage function.
-In that function, move servomotor regarding the message.
+The 10 obniz will handle this message with onmessage function.
+With that function, servomotor attached to each obniz will be moved in response to the message.
 ```Javascript
 // Example
 obniz.onconnect = function() {